-This sightseeing tour is part by air-conditioned coach, part on foot.
+This sightseeing tour is part by air-conditioned bus, part on foot.

-After picking you up from your Prague hotel, we drive for around one hour to reach Kutná Hora.
-During the Middle Ages the discovery of huge deposits of silver transformed Kutná Hora into the most important city in the Kingdom of Bohemia after Prague.
+From the 13th-16th centuries, the discovery of huge deposits of silver transformed Kutná Hora from a small settlement into the most important city in the Kingdom of Bohemia after Prague.

-The prosperity that flowed from the mines led to a rich architectural development of Gothic, Renaissance and Baroque buildings in the 15th century.
-Impressive burgher houses were built to house the newly wealthy citizens.
-And beautiful churches such as St. Barbara's Cathedral and elegant palaces like the Italian Court were constructed.
+The prosperity that flowed from the mines led to a rich architectural development of Gothic, Renaissance and Baroque buildings.
+Grand burgher houses and elegant palaces were built by the newly wealthy citizens, and stunningly beautiful churches were constructed.

-We actually begin our trip in the nearby village of Sedlec, where we pay a short visit to one of the world's unique burial places, Kostnice (Bone Church).
-The chapel is decorated with 40,000 human bones formed into various objects such as a huge chandelier and the coat of arms of the Schwarzenberg noble family.
+Also included in the trip is a brief stop at the nearby village of Sedlec, where we visit the Sedlec Ossuary (also known as Kostnice or the Bone Church).
+The chapel is decorated with bones from 40,000 human skeletons, formed into various objects, such as a chandelier, a pyramid, and the noble Schwarzenberg family's coat of arms.

 Prague Experience sightseeing tours are in English and another language.
-They are led by professional, licensed tourist guides and use modern, air-conditioned mini-coaches.
+They are led by professional, licensed tourist guides and use modern, air-conditioned buses.

-If you require a tour in French, German, Italian, Russian or Spanish, please specify on the booking form.
+If you require a tour in German, Italian or Spanish, state it in Special Requests on the booking form.